wechaty/vorpal/README.md

 ### v0.0.1 (Jun 19, 2020)

-Init version for managing Wechaty ChatOps Commands
+Init the first version of Vorpal Wechaty Plugin for managing ChatOps Commands

 ## Contributors